AkshayBonagiri/Binary-Search-Leetcode-Problems/README.md

 - At the end, `min` will hold the **smallest valid capacity** required to ship all packages within the given number of days.

+- 📝 Problem Statement
+Koko loves bananas and wants to eat all the piles within h hours.
+Each hour she can eat up to k bananas from a single pile.
+If the pile has fewer bananas than k, she eats them all and waits for the next hour.
+Find the minimum integer speed k such that Koko can finish all the bananas in h hours.

+💡 Explanation
+We use binary search on k (eating speed):

+Start = 1 (minimum speed)

+End = max element in piles (maximum possible speed)

+For each mid value, calculate total hours Koko takes using that speed.

+If total hours > h, speed is too slow → search right

+Else, try slower speed → search left
+We stop when start == end, which gives the minimum valid k.

+⏱️ Time Complexity
+O(N * log M) where:

+N = number of piles

+M = maximum pile size (search space)

+✅ Final Step
+Return start, which is the minimum eating speed to finish all bananas in time.